phillmv/okayfail.com/source/2020/bailout-landlords-social-housing.html.markdown

 ---
 title: Bailout Landlords, Get Social Housing
-description: If scores of landlords become insolvent due to the global pandemic, we should bail them out directly – and nationalize their assets.
+summary: If scores of landlords become insolvent due to the global pandemic, we should bail them out directly – and nationalize their assets.
 We could greatly expand the social housing stock, and use it to protect tenants and the homeless.
+occurred_at: 2020-04-09
 layout: post
 ---